 The underground tunnel from Spitfire’s Rise was too small for Kate to stand up inside.
 Whenever she tried, the soil would scrape off the ceiling into her hair.
-But it was the sensory chaos of a mud massage against her head that bothered her, rather than any effect on her appearance.
+It wasn’t the effect on her appearance that bothered her, but rather the sensory chaos of a mud massage against her head.

 Another fifty-ish metres before the trapdoor to the grassy hill.
 Raj was nearly there, barely patient enough to wait for his girlfriend.